“Whoever Did This” Review

 - As Tony looks into the mirror at the Bada Bing, he notices a picture of Tracee staring back at him.

 - There are several humorous references to The Rolling Stones’ “Sympathy for the Devil” throughout the episode (with Ralph taking the place of Satan, of course).
 However, the roles are reversed in the episode’s fantastic final scene, in which Tony is rendered helpless against the morning sunshine.

-- More (humorous) Satanic imagery: the goat staring directly into the camera
+- More Satanic imagery: the goat staring directly into the camera

-- I can’t emphasize enough how funny this episode is.
+- I can’t emphasize how funny this episode is.
 It’s truly an amazing feat that such a dramatic installment is filled with so much comedy.
-Even Pie-Oh-My’s death is played for laughs, as Tony caresses the horse’s charred remains as it is towed away by a John Deere tractor.
+Even Pie-O-My’s death is played for laughs, as Tony caresses the horse’s charred remains as it is towed away by a John Deere tractor.

 - Surprise, surprise: Chris is high on heroin when he receives the call to come clean up Ralph’s body.

-- “Whoever Did This” was written by Robin Green and Mitchell Burgess, and directed by Tim Van Patten.
-Joe Pantoliano earned an Best Supporting Actor Emmy Award for his portrayal of Ralph Cifaretto in this episode.
+- “Whoever Did This” was written by Robin Green and Mitchell Burgess and directed by Tim Van Patten.
+Joe Pantoliano earned a Best Supporting Actor Emmy Award for his portrayal of Ralph Cifaretto in this episode.